 John the Baptist’s mission was to proclaim the Messiah’s approach and baptize those who repented in the Jordan River.

 Evangelist Matthew uses the term “Kingdom of Heaven” to show the Jews, to whom he is speaking, the spiritual meaning of Christ’s kingdom, which the Pharisees did not understand, believing in a worldly kingdom of the Messiah.

 John the Baptist death-Salome

-The moment Jesus said that he will come to John to be baptized was the climax of the Prophet’s mission on the banks of the Jordan.
+The moment Jesus said that he would come to John to be baptized was the climax of the Prophet’s mission on the banks of the Jordan.
 He opened the hearts and minds of the Jews to receive Christ and His word.
-The seed he sowed would bear fruit: the first disciples of the Lord would be chosen from among those of St John.
+The seed he sowed would bear fruit.
+The first disciples of the Lord would be chosen from among those of St John.

-John died at Herodia’s party because Salomea danced in front of King Herod.
+John died at Herodia’s party because Salomea danced before King Herod.
 And he promised her that she could ask for anything.

 Because in his sermons, he repeatedly criticized King Herod Antipas for marrying Herodias, the former wife of his half-brother Philip, he was imprisoned.
 So, at a party with many guests, Salomea, Herodias’ daughter, danced in front of her stepfather.
 So, He succumbed to the young dancer’s charms and promised her anything.
 At her mother’s urging, the girl asked for the head of St John the Baptist, and having been killed, the pilot was brought to Salome on a tray.

 Thank you for your time; I hope you enjoyed reading the article and understood what Jesus said about John the Baptist.
 Test your knowledge here!